Wallpaper Removal Cost

 £550

 The average wallpaper removal cost in the UK is £300 to £600 per room.
-Prices depend on the size of the room, the type of wallpaper, and how long it takes to strip.
+Prices you're quoted will mainly depend on the size of the room and the type of wallpaper that you want to have removed.

 Removing stubborn or textured wallpaper, such as woodchip, is typically more expensive due to the extra time and effort.
-In these cases, the woodchip wallpaper removal costs can rise to £400–£800 per room.
+In these cases, woodchip wallpaper removal costs can rise to between £400 and £800 per room.

-Below is a breakdown of typical wallpaper removal costs:
+Below is a breakdown of typical wallpaper removal costs when hiring a professional:

 Job Description Average Cost Duration